Immigration Sunday MN

 Immigration Sunday gives us an opportunity to learn more about the Church’s teaching on immigration and raise awareness about Minnesota immigration issues.
 This page offers resources for preparing an Immigration Sunday celebration in your parish.

-The 2014 MN Immigration Sunday will be January 5, 2014.
-Beginning to plan your parish celebration today with the help of the liturgy and activity resources below!
+The 2015 MN Immigration Sunday will be January 4, 2015.
+Begin to plan your parish celebration today with the help of the liturgy and activity resources below!